birdoptera/S4B_Final_Project/README.md

-This is a README file for *Final Project*

-description of the scripts
+Our final project is a script that will allow you to download the occurance data for a taxa and use climactic models to estimate current niche and predict how these will change in the future as a result of climate change.

 # Usage